tembo-io/website/docusaurus/blog/2024-01-11-pgvector-and-lantern/index.md

 ![Baseline p95](./005-baseline-p95.png)

 Ok, the recall is similar, however Pgvector outperforms Lantern in QPS.
-Specifically, Pgvector can process between 72% and 81% more queries per second.
+Specifically, Pgvector can process between 72% and 81% more queries per second, and it's latencies are between 40% and 44% smaller.

 So, it seems that Lantern sacrifices throughput in exchange of index creation time and index space.